 Our readers may remember, we are doing a series on attachment styles.
 While no one fits neatly into one category or the other, we all have one that is dominant over the others.
-Attachment styles form in childhood and impact us the rest of our lives.
+Attachment styles form in childhood and impact us for the rest of our lives.
 That does not mean you cannot change how you respond to the world, but it does mean that whatever attachment style you form when a child lingers as your fallback style all your life.

 A Short Recap of Attachment Style